-STEM education in primary schools is an essential part of children's learning in the 21st century classroom.
-Throughout its learning, the use of ICT or in a more user-friendly term, 'technology', is there to support that applications of science, maths and engineering.
+STEM education in primary schools is an essential part of children's learning in the 21st-century classroom.
+Throughout its learning, the use of ICT or in a more user-friendly term, 'technology', is there to support the applications of science, maths, and engineering.
 Today, even the letter ' A' has been added to include the Arts.

-In this article, I will address the use of ICT in Science education in primary school education.
+In this article, I will address the use of ICT tools for teaching Science education in primary schools.

 ICT can enhance teaching and learning in the primary science lesson and while ICT capability is embedded in the Science learning area, you as a teacher can make the most of this opportunity and develop ICT capability within the context of science.

 Your aim as a science teacher should be to help children develop ‘transparent’ routines and techniques until it becomes part of their unconscious actions.
 This is your goal as a primary teacher to ensure that children are equipped with sufficient experience to enable them to use ICT without them having to stop and think.

 In other words, it enabled them to reach the stage where the technology they are using becomes sufficiently ‘transparent’ that they are almost unaware of its existence.

 The list that is present throughout this resource reflects the features of common software under each of the categories identified.
 As a teacher you must be aware of the capabilities and limitations of software packages of any program as this will influence your choice of software for any teaching and learning activity.